michaelbZA/my-website/content/posts/fc-series/05-beyond-traditional-budgeting-rolling-forecasts.md

 ## The Problem with Traditional Annual Budgets

-Most organizations still cling to the annual budgeting process despite mounting evidence of its ineffectiveness.
+Most organisations still cling to the annual budgeting process despite mounting evidence of its ineffectiveness.
 As David Parmenter points out in his book "The Financial Controller and CFO's Toolkit," traditional budgets often become outdated shortly after completion due to rapidly changing business conditions.

 According to Parmenter (2017), the traditional budgeting process suffers from several fundamental flaws:

 1. **Time-consuming and expensive** - Finance teams typically spend months preparing budgets that become obsolete within weeks
 2. **Based on unsupported assumptions** - Many budgets are built on guesswork rather than reliable forecasting techniques
 3. **Encourages dysfunctional behaviors** - Department managers often engage in "gaming the system," padding budgets or spending unnecessarily to protect future allocations
-4. **Disconnected from strategy** - Annual budgets rarely align with the organization's strategic objectives
+4. **Disconnected from strategy** - Annual budgets rarely align with the organisation's strategic objectives
 5. **Too rigid for today's dynamic business environment** - Annual budgets lack the flexibility to adapt to rapidly changing market conditions

 As Parmenter notes, "Annual planning is a relic of the past and was designed for a stable, predictable business environment that no longer exists."

 ## The Beyond Budgeting Movement

 Jeremy Hope and Robin Fraser pioneered the "Beyond Budgeting" movement that provides a radical alternative to traditional budgeting processes.
-Their research, documented in "Beyond Budgeting: How Managers Can Break Free from the Annual Performance Trap" (2003), identified twelve principles for organizations seeking to move beyond conventional budgeting approaches.
+Their research, documented in "Beyond Budgeting: How Managers Can Break Free from the Annual Performance Trap" (2003), identified twelve principles for organisations seeking to move beyond conventional budgeting approaches.

 ### Core Beyond Budgeting Principles